ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 levels such certificates are to be made available is determined by the community administrator with these options.

 With at least one report level selected, the next option is on how to generate the report.
-By default the **report's configuration** assumes you will be using the test bed's built-in report template.
+By default the **report's configuration** assumes you will be using the Test Bed's built-in report template.
 This foresees predefined but customisable sets of information, that will be used to automatically generate the certificate when requested by organisation users.
 When a certificate is generated by a community administrator, these settings serve as defaults that can be further customised before producing the final report.